Ycallaer/kafka_proto_py/README.md

 ```bash
 curl -X POST http://localhost:8083/connectors -H "Content-Type: application/json" -d '@etf-2-elk.json'
 ```
+Additional connectors have been added and can be run with the above command.
+Don't forget to alter the data input.

 ## Installing additional connectors
 If you want you can install additional kafka connectors by editing the file in `docker/DockerfileConnect`.
 To make the maintenance easier, we install connectors through the command `confluent-hub install`.

+If `confluent-hub` is not present I suggest you download the individual zip files, place them in the docker directory and unzip them.
+Using the `ADD` command in docker, you can add the individual directories.

 ## Changing image versions and repos
 If you want to change the versions of certain images or change the repo from where you want to pull (in case you have mirrored